How to Prepare for the First Day of Law School

 What you bring to class the entire semester is going to be no different than what you bring the first day of class.
 For your first day, you should bring your laptop, notebooks, writing utensils, a snack (it’s probably going to be a long day), and whatever readings you were assigned for that day.

 A few things in the syllabus are really important to know on the first day of class.
 First off is electronic/laptop policy.
-I know, I know it’s the 21st century and your professor should adapt and let you take notes on your laptop, groupmessage, and surf Facebook during class.
+I know, I know it’s the 21st century and your professor should adapt and let you take notes on your laptop, message your friends, and surf Facebook during class.
 Well, many of them allow you to do just that because what the heck, if you’re in grad school and want to spend all that tuition money surfing the internet in class, it’s not the professor’s problem.

 However, approximately half of my professors had a zero tolerance policy for laptops, and they were spelled out in the syllabi.
 Even worse, my LRW professor yelled at a guy the first day when the poor kid began taking notes on his laptop.